 If you are not able to get through to your healthcare professional, you can call our Parkinson's UK helpline on 0808 800 0303.
 We have information on what behaviour to look out for and further information on what to do next.

 Find out more: see our information on drug treatments and Parkinson's and impulsive and compulsive behaviours in Parkinson's.

-Alan is 74 and was recently diagnosed with Parkinson's.
+diagnosed with Parkinson's.